nasrbechir/mif08-labs19/INSTALL.md

-# Installs :
+# Instalation from source (should work everywhere, but long and needs ~15Gb of disk)

-# Decide where to build and install, create directory
+## Decide where to build and install, create directory

 	# Also add the following two lines to ~/.bashrc
 	export RISCV=/opt/riscv 	# Adapt as needed